coderabbitai/coderabbit-docs/docs/guides/tools/tools.md

 ## Enabling/Disabling Tools

-You can enable or disable tools by setting `reviews.tools.<linter>.enabled` in your project's `.coderabbit.yaml` file or setting the "Review → Tools → Linter → Enabled" field in CodeRabbit's settings page.
+You can enable or disable tools by setting `reviews.tools.<tool>.enabled` in your project's `.coderabbit.yaml` file or setting the "Review → Tools → Tool → Enabled" field in CodeRabbit's settings page.

 ## Customizing Tools